 If you are unsure about your spiritual rebirth, here is a simple prayer that will resolve the matter once and for all.
 Your exact words can differ, but your humility, contrition, and trust are essential.

 Jesus, I want to have a personal relationship with you.
 I am a sinner, and you are God.
-I accept that your death on the cross paid the penalty for my sinfulness so that I could walk in harmony with you.
-Come into my heart and be my Savior.
-I trust you to forgive all my sins—past, present, and future—and to give me eternal life in heaven.
+I acknowledge that your death on the cross paid the penalty for my sinfulness.
+Please come into my heart and be my Savior.
+I ask that you forgive all my sins—past, present, and future—and give me eternal life in heaven, as you have promised.
 Thank you for loving me all this time.
 In your name, I pray, Amen.